Home

 Miessner went on to state, “A change in the mechanism makes it possible to drive your Electric Dog, or torpedo, or Zeppelin, away from you by prodding it behind with a search–light, instead of pulling it toward you.”
 By 1915, a radio-controlled torpedo embodied the same self-orientation device as that of Hammond and Miessner’s creation.
 This torpedo was stated to have almost superhuman intelligence.

 All of the devices and inventions that Miessner talked about were based on the light sensitivity of selenium, and it was dubbed, “the magic eye.”
 A large eye can be made, composed of thousands of selenium cells.
-It should be noted that the selenium cells are unequally illuminated by light from objects within their range of vision that falls on them.
+It should be noted that the selenium cells are unequally illuminated by light from objects within their range of vision that fall on them.
 This will allow currents of varying strengths to pass through.
-The selenium cells will then light their respective glow-lamps in an exact reproduction of the shadow and light of the various objects in front of them.
+The selenium cells will then light their respective glow lamps in an exact reproduction of the shadow and light of the various objects in front of them.

 “By a somewhat similar apparatus photographs have actually been transmitted by wire from Monti-Carlo to Paris, and published in the papers.”
 Miessner commented.
 Miessner was excited about the future scientific breakthroughs and endless possibilities that could occur because of the Electric Dog Seleno.
 It wasn’t long until other types of inventions based on selenium followed.
 In 1916 Centervall Huga filed a patent for an ariel torpedo that built on the work of electrical properties of selenium.